Abdessamad-Badaoui/4D_Data_Denoising_using_Deep_Learning/README.md

 X = patches[:N]
 X_val = patches[N:]
 ```
-In general, you always need more than 90% of the data for training, and the rest for validation.
+In general, you always need more than 90% of the data for training, and the rest for validation (if we have sufficient data).

-The `train_steps_per_epoch` parameter is equal to `number of training patches`/`batch size`, but it can be exceeded to see the data more than once in the same epoch.
-Increasing this parameter greatly increases the training time, but there is an improvement in the predections.
+The `train_steps_per_epoch` parameter is equal to `number of training patches`/`batch size`, but it can be exceeded in our case to see the data more than once in the same epoch.
+Increasing this parameter increases the training time, but there is an improvement in the predections.
+However, you should also exercise caution regarding overfitting.

-We also have other parameters like `train_epochs` and `train_batch_size` that we can adjust to get better results.
+We also have other hyperparameters like `train_epochs`, `train_batch_size` and so on that we can adjust to get better results.

 To do the training, we run the following command: